Hiranyaloka/mt-plugin-template-selector/README.md

 When the Index type is active, this text field matches against the Index Template Outfile path/name (precisely as shown in the "Design::Themes" panel of your blog's dashboard).
 Allows only certain characters (see below).
 Supports any combination of percent '%' and '_' wildcards.
 For example:

 * '%.css' matches index style sheets.
-* 'archives/%' matches any index files written to your blog root archives directory.
+* 'archives/%' matches any index templates with outfiles written to your blog root archives directory.

 ## Template Name (optional)
 A simple text field matching the template name(s).
 Practically useful only when used with the wildcard characters (otherwise you can only possibly match a single template).